 - Does help improve in draining soil

 Many growers incorporate pine bark into their soil mix.

 When adding pine bark to a succulent soil mix, look for products labeled as ‘pine bark fines” with 1/4″ sized pieces.

 Remove a portion of the potting soil and replace with the pine bark fines.

-You’ll need a container large enough to hold the amount of succulent soil that you want to mix and give enough space to toss it around a bit.
+You’ll need containers large enough to hold the amount of succulent soil that you want to mix and give enough space to toss it around a bit.

-A large tote with a lid makes an excellent container for succulent potting mix.
+A large tote with a lid makes an excellent container for succulents potting mix.

 Mix your soil up with a trowel and a garden fork or just use your hands.